Skip to main content

 Step 2.
 Associate public IP

-Assign and attach a public IP to each of the created instances to enable SSH access.
+Assign and associate a public IP to each created instance for SSH access.

-2. Go to the Instance menu, then select [More] > Associate public IP for the created instance.
+2. Go to the Instance menu, and select [More] > Associate public IP for the created instance.

-3. Click [Confirm] to complete the public IP attachment.
-Repeat this for each instance.
+3. Select the [Confirm] button to complete the public IP association process for each instance.

 Step 3.
 Connect via SSH

-To install the Xilinx Video SDK on the instance, you need to connect via SSH.
-This section explains how to do so.
+To install the Xilinx Video SDK on the instance, connect and access it through SSH as described below.

-2. Go to the Instance menu, then select [More] > [Use SSH to connect] for the created instance to view the SSH command and settings.
+2. Go to the Instance menu, and select [More] > Connect via SSH for the created instance to review the command and settings for SSH connection.

-3. On your local PC, enter the following SSH connection command to connect to each instance.
-For detailed instructions on SSH connection, refer to Connect instance.
+3. On your local PC, enter the following command to connect via SSH to each instance.
+For more details on SSH connections, refer to Connect instance.

 ssh -i ${key-pair-name}.pem ubuntu@${public-ip-addr}